Yazmin Oukhellou Spreads Legs & Exposes Chest On Instagram

-The Only Way Is Essex bombshell Yazmin Oukhellou sent her 502,000 followers into a frenzy on Friday.
+The Only Way Is Essex bombshell Yazmin Oukhellou sent her 502,000 Instagram followers into a frenzy on Friday.

-Roughly 24 hours ago, the brunette reality TV star commanded attention by sharing a snapshot of herself rocking a crisp white pant suit as she oozed sex appeal and confidence.
+Roughly 24 hours ago, the brunette reality TV star commanded attention by sharing a snapshot of herself rocking a crisp white jumpsuit as she oozed sex appeal and confidence.

-The photo featured Yazmin with her legs spread wide with one knee on the ground and one elbow resting on her other knee.
-Her other hand adjusted her stylish eye wear as she looked off to the side with her luscious lips pursed just enough to flash a hint of her pearly white teeth.
+The photo featured Yazmin with her legs spread wide with her left knee on the ground and her right elbow resting on her other knee.
+Her left hand adjusted her stylish eyewear as she looked off to the side with her luscious lips pursed just enough to flash a hint of her pearly white teeth.

-Her spread eagle toned legs weren’t her only asset on display in the racy snapshot.
-Yazmin’s pant suit featured a dangerously deep neckline stopping at just above the navel that put the entirety of her cleavage on display while exposing a generous amount of side boob.
+Her spread eagle, toned legs weren’t her only asset on display in the racy snapshot.
+Yazmin’s jumpsuit featured a dangerously deep neckline that stopped just above the navel, putting the entirety of her cleavage on display.

 With the sun beaming down on her gorgeous head, her light brown highlights were clearly visible.

-Oukhellou’s white ensemble was nicely complemented by the sparkling white Range Rover parked just behind her.
+Yazmin’s white ensemble was complimented by a sparkling white Range Rover that was parked just behind her.

 The overload of white in the photo allowed Yazmin to show off her perfect caramel complexion for the camera as well.